mafe72/piZero-USB-Hub/README.md

 ### Description

-A Small USB 4 port hub for the Raspberry Pi Zero
+A small 4 port USB hub for the Raspberry Pi Zero

 ### License